IBM/csm-dach-cloud-native-labs/day-1/containers.md

 Now we'll run a new container from the same image, this time performing a port forwarding of a port on our host machine to a port in the container:
 ```
-user1:~$ podman run -d --name mynginx -p 8080:8080 docker.io/bitnami/nginx
+user1:~$ podman run -d --name mynginx -p 8081:8080 docker.io/bitnami/nginx
 ```
+_NOTE: in order to avoid port conflicts, please use as the local port (the one aon the left of the ':') your user number + 8000.
+For example, user 1 will use 80
+01._

 What did we just do?
-We told podman to forward traffic on the host port 8080 to the container port 8080.
+We told podman to forward traffic on the host port 8081 to the container port 8080.

-We can try that is working by connecting to port 8080 on the host:
+We can try that is working by connecting to port 8081 on the host:
 ```
-user1:~$ curl localhost:8080
+user1:~$ curl localhost:8081
 ...
 <title>Welcome to nginx!</title>
 ...